Advent and Christmas in Rome

 100 Presepi in Vaticano

 Each year, the Vatican puts up an exhibition with 100 crèche scenes under the left-hand side colonnade in St. Peter’s Square.
-The nativity scenes comes from all over the world and are made of different materials, and previous years have in addition to more traditional ones also featured crèche scenes made by chocolate or with pencil stumps.
+The nativity scenes come from all over the world and are made of different materials.
+Previous years have featured not only more traditional ones but also crèche scenes made from chocolate or with pencil stumps.

 December 12 – Feast of Our Lady of Guadalupe

-In the evening of the feast of Our Lady of Guadalupe, Pope Francis traditionally presides over a Mass in St. Peter’s Basilica in honor of the Patroness of the Americas.
-If you would like to request tickets for this Papal Mass, please contact our office.
-The ticket application closes on November 12, since we then need to submit our final list to the Prefecture of the Papal Household.
+In the evening of the feast of Our Lady of Guadalupe, Pope Leo XIV is expected to celebrate a Mass in St. Peter’s Basilica in honor of the Patroness of the Americas.
+If you would like to request tickets for this Papal Mass, you may do so here.
+If your ticket request is granted, you will hear directly from the Prefecture of the Papal Household.
+Please note that tickets to this Mass are very limited; however, pilgrims who are not granted tickets may be able to find a spot to watch the Mass from St. Peter’s Square.

 December 24 – Christmas Eve Mass with the Holy Father